-Welcome To North Fraser!
+Welcome To The North Fraser Regional Page!

 Can you introduce us to the people in your region?

 I work with two Behaviour Consultants, Sydney Wolstenholme and Kenny Ho.
 These people understand very well what it’s like to be a Behaviour Intervener.
 They both started their careers this way!
 This is what makes them so good at being a BC, writing programs for and supporting our Behaviour Interveners and Child Care workers.

 Our Clinical Counselor is Sanpreet (Sunny) Samra.
 Sunny worked with us several years ago as a Child Care Worker, while he was going to school.
 We are so thrilled that he’s come back to work with us in an official capacity as our regional counselor.
 He’s a very kind and approachable man.